KannonZenetism/zenetism-field-physics/zenetism/mpx/deep-self-axis.md

 Yet this does not require every universe-local activity at these layers to remain eternally active.

-The Theonic and Nekronic clarifications establish the wider principle:
+This is the office-logic established above, here applied to the mechanics of release.
+The governing law, drawn from the Theonic and Nekronic clarifications, holds:

 > That which persists does so only while serving function.

-The same principle should be applied carefully here.

-The layer-function is lawful.

-The universe-local activity is function-bound.
+The layer-function is lawful; the universe-local activity is function-bound.

 When a universe-expression completes, its local offices, activities, and expression conditions may release according to their function.
 What persists is not an eternally captive universe-local chamber, but the lawful structure by which identity, Form, memory, and recurrence remain possible.